THE HIT THAT EXPOSED SOME OF TAMPA’S ELITE

 The list documents Velasco paying Sheriff Culbreath $7,000 for “personal” reasons; Police Chief Eddings $2,200 for “personal, for “a ring present by the syndicate” and for his mortgage; and Lieutenant Danny Alvarez for his “wife’s hospital bill.”
 Interestingly, when the list mentions the mortgage, it says, “part of a home mortgage paid by Laurence Hernandez over 10000.00.”
 The only known Laurence Hernandez in Tampa at the time was the owner of the Columbia Restaurant; however, he spelled his name “Lawrence.”

-Velasco’s payoff list also mentions every member of City Council.
+Velasco’s payoff list also mentions every member of the City Council.

 While the grand jury later said that the payoff list from where these numbers came was fake, this was not the only time these law officers had their names attached to corruption.